idelahoz14/idelahoz14/README.md

 ##  👨🏻‍💻  About me

+* Holberton school student.
+I have acquired knowledge on software development and differents languages
+(Python, JavaScript and Ruby) and low-level (C) by myself and in the bootcamp.
+I have good programing skills which I have demonstrated throught differents projects that I have taken.
+I am especially careful of writing clean, efficient, testable and scalable code.
+Also I have worked with front-end technologies such as HTML, CSS,
+JavaScript and React.
+I am a
+progressive learner both personally and professionally.

 * 🔭  Fullstack software developer.
 * 🌱  Enthusiastic about design, algorithms, web development, and music.
 * 👯  Skills in teamwork, problem solving and leadership.